Writing Workshops Available

 Electronic communication is quickly becoming the primary form of communication for much of modern America.
 However, due to the informal nature of emails, many people disregard the fact that what they send out electronically could potentially be forwarded to hundreds of people.
 Thus, this presentation discusses the importance of remaining professional while sending emails, specifically discussing how to format and punctuate emails appropriately so that messages are conveyed accurately.
 Included are several tips and suggestions to make sure that emails are sent and copied to the proper people and to ensure that the tone, salutations, and closings are appropriate.

 Many students confess that the most difficult aspect of writing a paper is getting started.
-This presentation gives students specific questions to ask themselves before beginning and then gives techniques such as brainstorming, free writing, and clustering to help them actually begin the process.
+This presentation gives students specific questions to ask themselves before beginning and then suggests techniques such as brainstorming, free writing, and clustering to help them actually begin the process.
 It concludes by showing how to bring the cluster of ideas into an organized outline.

 Integrating Quotations in MLA Style